 Investments held to maturity are financial assets other than derivative assets whose payments are made according to a fixed plan, which mature on a defined date and which the Group can and intends to keep until they mature.
 These are measured at amortized acquisition cost and recognized under current assets.
+The Group did not have any investments held to maturity during 2014 or 2015.
 Loans and other receivables are assets other than derivative assets and with a fixed or definite series of payments.
 These assets are unlisted and not held for trading.
 They are measured at amortized acquisition cost.
 They are recognized under current or non-current financial assets in the balance sheet depending on their nature: assets expiring in more than 12 months are recognized under non-current assets.

 Cash and cash equivalents include cash balances, short-term deposits with banks, and other short-term liquid investments with maturity up to 3 months at the time of acquisition.

 The Group assesses at each balance sheet date whether there is any objective evidence that a financial asset or group of financial assets is impaired.
 If there is, the impairment will immediately be entered in the income statement.
 If an impairment on an interest instrument is later reversed, this will be recognized in profit/loss.